The Political Cesspool: James Edwards

-Edwards is a far-right political activist from Memphis, Tennessee, described by the Southern Poverty Law Center as a rising star of the modern white-nationalist movement.
-They write that he is articulate, charming, and at ease in front of the public, as well as in television and radio studios.
+Edwards is a far-right political activist from Memphis, Tennessee, described by the Southern Poverty Law Center as a rising figure of the modern white-nationalist movement.
 He attended Briarcrest Christian School, a private school in Memphis, and in ninth grade transferred into a Christian-nationalist homeschooling program, a decision that he said led him into political activism.
 In 2000 he volunteered for Pat Buchanan's presidential campaign, and in 2002 ran unsuccessfully for the Tennessee House of Representatives.
 It was during this campaign that he met fellow activist Austin Farley, who was on the ballot against him.
 In October of that year, he and Farley established The Political Cesspool.

 In 2007, Edwards was part of a panel that appeared on CNN's Paula Zahn Now, along with Roland S. Martin and Jesse Lee Peterson.
 The purpose was to discuss racial segregation in American cities.
 He told Zahn that white children should seek out those who share "the same values and traditions and heroes," and that "forced integration" was a "march toward totalitarianism."
 He said: "Crime and violence follow African-Americans wherever they go, and if you think that is racist, then spend some time on the mean streets of south Memphis."
 Martin described his remarks as unfit for national television.
 Edwards made a second appearance on Paula Zahn Now in 2009, during which he said: "Whites are in for the fight of their lives.
 America is becoming balkanized.
 We are being robbed of having a future in the very nation our ancestors carved from the wilderness."

 In 2010, he became involved with a new party, the American Freedom Party, which advocates white nationalism and a form of economic nationalism known as the Third Position.
 Also in 2010 he self-published a book, Racism, Schmacism: How Liberals use the "R" Word to Push the Obama Agenda, distributed by CreateSpace, a self-publishing printer.